soyoooooon/Helder_Ho_Lee_Lee_Nguyen_FIP/README.md

 Red Ribbon Youth

-    Campaign page to education about, and decrease the stigma, of HIV/AIDS/HepC
+    Campaign page to education about, and decrease the stigma of, HIV/AIDS/HepC

 Authous